KuhnTycoon/EyeQ/README.md

 Once `qiskit[optimization]` packages are installed, you are ready to run the notebook.
 At this point, you may run all cells and use an IonQ quantum computer to segment an image!

+At the top of the notebook is a cell with configuration options.

+THE ONLY CONFIGURATION REQUIRED **is to replace `azure_resource_id` with your own resource URL**

-At the top of the notebook is a cell with some optional configuration options.
-The defaults there already work.
-You may replace the image URL with one you supply and also change the segmentation resolution.
+The defaults for the other options already work.
+You may replace the segmentation resolution `w_pixels` (number of pixels long an axis, image URL `url`, and also the quantum backend `backend_target`.

 ## Explanation